-'''

-class reikna.algorithms.Predicate(operation, empty)

-A predicate used in Reduce.
+''' class reikna.algorithms.Predicate (operation, empty) A predicate used in some of Reikna algorithms (e.g. Reduce or Scan). '''

-'''

 - operation a Snippet object with two parameters which will take the names of two arguments to join. - empty a numpy scalar with the empty value of the argument (the one which, being joined by another argument, does not change it).